-Can you afford the new rent?
+4. Can you afford the new rent?

 It’s time to look at your budget and expenses.
-If you can easily afford the rent increase, that doesn’t mean you shouldn’t look at the impact it may have on your savings rate or your ability to increase the amount you invest.
+If you can easily afford the rent increase, it doesn’t mean you shouldn’t look at the impact it may have on your savings rate or your ability to increase the amount you invest.

 - Do you have the option to work overtime each month or pick up a second job or side gig to cover the increase?

 You certainly don’t want to go into debt using your credit card to pick up expenses that you usually paid with that $100 each month!

 Consider what you can afford and determine a specific rent amount you can pay.

 If you aren’t sure, try out a rent affordability calculator to see if you’ll be over-budget with rent hikes.